When it comes to lead generation, working smart beats working hard.

-- Company size by number of employees
+Company size (number of employees)

 City and country

-In short, you can have a hyper-qualified list of leads sent right into your Pipedrive dashboard without any extra work and by simply plugging Leadfeeder into your analytics and setting up the right filters.
+In short, you can have a hyper-qualified list of leads sent right into your Pipedrive dashboard without any extra work by simply plugging Leadfeeder into your analytics and setting up the right filters.

 Check out the Leadfeeder and Pipedrive integration to get started.

-With a chatbot on your website you can engage leads on your website 24/7.
+With a chatbot on your website, you can engage leads on your website 24/7.

-A good chatbot will also qualify leads for you, as you can tailor it to ask specific questions about your leads interest in your website.
+A good chatbot will also qualify leads for you, as you can tailor it to ask specific questions about your lead’s interest in your website.
 For example, if you’re in real estate and selling property you can set your bot up to get location, price range, property type and contact details from website visitors.

-LeadBooster can qualify leads based on the criteria you set, then assign quality leads to the most relevant salesperson based on things like location, availability, experience level or expertise.
+Chatbot can qualify leads based on the criteria you set, then assign quality leads to the most relevant salesperson based on things like location, availability, experience level or expertise.

 You can even prompt your prospect to arrange a call, meeting or demo within the chat sequence.
-Leadbooster integrates seamlessly with Pipedrive’s Scheduler, allowing the lead to check the relevant salesperson’s availability and set up a time slot that suits.
+Chatbot integrates seamlessly with Pipedrive’s Scheduler, allowing the lead to check the relevant salesperson’s availability and set up a time slot that suits.

 Leads will usually do this through forms that:

-- Take them to a product demo
+Take them to a product demo

-- Have a ‘request a callback from sales’ purpose
+Have a ‘request a callback from sales’ purpose

-- Prompt them to ask specific questions
+Prompt them to ask specific questions

 The key to high-performing forms is to make them as specific as possible.